ray-project/ray/doc/source/data/performance-tips.rst

 ---------------------------

 View the Ray dashboard to monitor your application and troubleshoot issues.
-To learn more about the Ray dashboard, read :ref:`Ray Dashboard <observability-getting-started>`.
+To learn more about the Ray dashboard, see :ref:`Ray Dashboard <observability-getting-started>`.